 When your financial future and your relationship with your children are at stake, you need our experienced divorce and family law attorneys to help you settle your life.
 The Joseph Hollander & Craft attorneys in Wichita, Topeka and Lawrence Kansas have more than 60 years of experience helping men and women resolve legal issues pertaining to their marriage, children, property, and finances.
 Our divorce lawyers are genuinely concerned about our clients’ and their children’s needs.
 We will listen to you, provide an objective assessment of your situation, and create a plan to resolve your case on favorable terms.

 Divorce is a life-altering event, and it is usually one of the most painful and sensitive experiences in a person’s life.
-We recognize that clients coming to us during this difficult time deserve personal attention, care, and respect.
+Our divorce attorneys recognize that clients coming to us during this difficult time deserve personal attention, care, and respect.
 We are aggressive divorce attorneys, but we are also compassionate and caring in family law.